Dingane: Governance and reverence

-Captain Allen Gardiner related that Dingane was revered as the "great idol" of the Zulu nation, while Reverend Francis Owen, who observed his rule at close quarters while stationed at Umgungundhlovu, highlighted several aspects of his despotic governance.
+Captain Allen Gardiner related that Dingane was revered as the "great idol" of the Zulu nation, while a missionary, Rev. Francis Owen, who observed his rule at close quarters while stationed at Umgungundlovu, highlighted several aspects of his despotic governance.

 Dingane's subjects applied god-like attributes to him, not admitting for instance that his reign might have had a beginning.
 He was deemed immortal, one who was neither born, nor would ever die.
 When asked when his reign started, his subjects replied "hundreds and hundreds of years ago."
 At their morning and evening meals, after receiving the distributed meat, they rose and exclaimed with raised hands: "Thou that art greater than the heavens."

 The habit of Dingane's ministers, concubines and servants was not to think, act or speak, except at Dingane's suggestion or command.
 Owen observed that even Dingane's prime minister, Ndlela kaSompisi, refused to pay him a visit, when such a visit was not expressly ordered by the king.
-Nor would anyone grind Owen a small amount of corn, or sit down with him for prayer, if they had not been ordered to do so.
+Nor would anyone grind Owen even a small amount of corn or sit down with him for prayer unless ordered to do so.

 Dingane kept his 500 or so concubines in severe bondage.
 He referred to them as his sisters or children, and placed them in various ranks.
 They could leave the royal enclosure only with his permission, and when doing so were not allowed to cast an eye on any man or boy.
 Owen observed them a few times outside the palace, once when brought out to sing, and also when they were instructed to bring him thatch for his hut.
 Some would run away when the opportunity availed, only to be apprehended and executed.

 Though Dingane allowed Owen to reside just outside his capital, he considered the Christian faith a fiction of the English, which was of no use to him or his subjects.
-On a particular Sunday he did allow Owen to expound the main precepts of Christianity before an assembly of almost 1,000 Zulu men.
+On a particular Sunday, he did allow Owen to expound the main precepts of Christianity before an assembly of almost 1,000 Zulu men.
 These were assembled at the center of the Umgungundhlovu enclosure, supplied with beer and seated in a semi-circle, a few rows deep.
 Dingane reacted with some irritation to the message, proclaiming that it was old news to them, and incompatible with their views: "I and my people believe there is only one God – I am that God. ...
 I am the Great Chief – the God of the living; Umatiwane [whom I killed] is the Great Chief of the wicked."